GoogleCloudPlatform/oozie-to-airflow/CONTRIBUTING.md

 You can add the [bin](bin) subdirectory to your PATH, then all the scripts below can be run without adding bin path.

-You can do it for example by adding similar line to your `.bash_profile`:
+You can do it for example by adding similar line to your `.bash_profile` or `bin/postactivate` from your virtual environment:

 ```bash
 export PATH=${PATH}:<INSERT_PATH_TO_YOUR_OOZIE_PROJECT>/bin